Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Reflection

 [data](https://github.com/Cooper-Moreland/Engineering_4_Notebook/blob/main/data.csv) must unplug pico to switch between data and code mode.
+Choosing the value for whether or not the led turns on was mostly trial and error.
+Just copy and paste the lines of code to call back to the boot.py file and make sure the boot.py file is on the d drive.

 ## data_p2